arcan1s/ahriman/docs/architecture.rst

 * Parse command line arguments, find command and related handler which is set by parser.
 * Call ``Handler.execute`` method.
 * Define list of architectures to run.
 In case if there is more than one architecture specified run several subprocesses or process in current process otherwise.
-Class attribute ``ALLOW_MULTI_ARCHITECTURE_RUN`` controls whether application can be run in multiple processes or not - this feature is required for some handlers (e.g. ``Web``) which should be able to spawn child process in daemon mode (it is impossible to do for daemonic processes).
+Class attribute ``ALLOW_MULTI_ARCHITECTURE_RUN`` controls whether application can be run in multiple processes or not - this feature is required for some handlers (e.g. ``Web``) which should be able to spawn child process in daemon mode (it is impossible to do from daemonic processes).
 * In each child process call lock functions.
 * After success checks pass control to ``Handler.run`` method defined by specific handler class.
 * Return result (success or failure) of each subprocess and exit from application.